-Archaeological discoveries and digs:

-Comments and insights as they happen: why they are important, why they are of interest and fascination to us, and how they change our view of the past as well as the thrill of the discovery.
-All eras from human evolution, through prehistory, Romans and the ancient civilisations of Britain, Europe and the Mediterranean to Anglo-Saxon and medieval.

-- Media launches of TV and Radio programmes with an archaeological/ancient angle their accuracy, the 'real' story & the great (or terrible!) reasons your audience can enjoy them.
-Netflix's resent.
-The Dia was great and inspirational but had a skewed view of the wamen involved. - eg. Netflix's recent The Dig was great and inspirational but had a skewed view of the women involved.
-Exhibitions - eg. British Museum's 2022 exhibition, The World of Stonehenge and more. - Events eg. the national Festival of Archaeology every July what's in it for your audience members? - Anniversaries of discoveries, archaeologists, historical events
+- Archaeological discoveries and digs: Comments and insights as they happen: why they are important, why they are of interest and fascination to us, and how they change our view of the past.
+All eras from human evolution, through prehistory, Romans and the ancient civilisations of Britain, Europe and the Mediterranean to Anglo-Saxon and medieval. - Media launches of TV and Radio programmes with an archaeological/ancient angle their accuracy, the 'real' story & the great (or terrible!) reasons your audience can enjoy them. eg. Netflix's recent The Dig was great and inspirational but had a skewed view of the women involved. - Exhibitions eg. British Museum's Nero this summer is Nero as you've never seen him before. - Events eg. the national Festival of Archaeology every July what's in it for your audience members? - Anniversaries of discoveries, archaeologists, historical events eg. Wilhelmina Jashemski began her pioneering work on Roman gardens in Pompeii in 1961, 60 years ago over the next 20 years her work transformed our knowledge and view of life in Roman gardens. - Archaeological issues, even controversial ones. eg. Turkish TV quizzed me on the desire to return items from Troy during the British Museum's exhibition. - Books on ancient history & archaeology: What's in the ancient era and story for the reader/listener?

-2022 will celebrate 100 years since Howard Carter's dramatic opening of Tutankhamun's tomb ...

-- Archaeological issues, even controversial ones. eg. Turkish TV quizzed me on the desire to return items from Troy during the British Museum's exhibition & the raiding of the newly discovered Scarborough Roman 'villa'. - Books on ancient history & archaeology: What's in the ancient era and story for the reader/listener?
 How do we connect to these?
-What was the real story (if fiction). - Cultural and social topics in ancient history: all modern life has fascinating echoes back into the ancient past ... - And many more topics ...
+What, in brief, was the real story (if fiction). - Cultural and social topics in ancient history: all modern life has fascinating echoes back into the ancient past ... - And many more topics ...

-Showreel available here: https://youtu.be/M0cR4DvkPtQ
+Showreel available here.